Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: An isotherm for the absorption of neutral molecules

 We can extend this isotherm with molecular interactions in the porous material (we neglect them in solution), which then results in the \textit{Frumkin isotherm}.
-Based on Eq.~\eqref{eq_fund_part_1}d, we have for one component $\mu_{\text{mm},i}= - \chi \theta_i$ ($\mu_i=\overline{\mu}_{i}/RT$, $\chi =\overline{\chi}_{i\text{-}i}/RT$), and because this interaction is only in the porous material, we have $\Phi_{\text{mm},i}=e^{\chi \theta_i}$, and the right side of Eq.~\eqref{eq_fund_part_7} can be multiplied with this term, which modifies Eq.~\eqref{eq_fund_part_11} to
+Based on Eq.~\eqref{eq_fund_part_1}d, we have for one component $\mu_{\text{mm},i}= - a' c_i = - \chi \theta_i$ ($\chi = a'c\s{max}$), and because this interaction is only in the porous material, we have $\Phi_{\text{mm},i}=e^{\chi \theta_i}$.
+The right side of Eq.~\eqref{eq_fund_part_7} can now be multiplied with this term, which modifies Eq.~\eqref{eq_fund_part_11} to

-which has an explicit solution for $c_{\infty,i}$ as function of $\theta_i$, but not vice-versa.
-Beyond a critical strength of molecular attraction, this isotherm predicts phase separation in the porous material (or on the surface), with a more dilute `gas-like' phase and a condensed phase coexisting.
+which predicts that beyond a critical strength of molecular attraction there can be phase separation in the porous material (or on the surface), with a more dilute gas-like phase coexisting with a condensed phase.
+In that case, each $\theta_i$ in Eq.~\eqref{eq_fund_part_12} is that in its `own' phase (either the gaslike phase, or the condensed phase).

-This finalizes our short introduction on isotherms, which are expressions describing chemical equilibrium between a solution phase and a porous material or absorbent.
-The resulting equations are equally valid for absorption inside a volume, as for adsorption onto a surface.